 Does your home office look like a picture of beauty—maybe something that belongs on a beautiful Pinterest board?
 Or, is your office quite the opposite?
 Does it look like it was outside during a hurricane, or are papers and other things stacked so high it looks like a hoarder’s paradise?
 If your office is cluttered and messy, keep reading, we can help.

 Because science says you should.
 Research shows that organized people get more done and have less stress.
-According to the, the biggest problem for most office workers are those important papers that seem to walk off.
-The study also found that the average person wastes 4.3 hours every week searching for papers.
+The biggest problem for most office workers are those important papers that seem to walk off.
+The average person wastes numerous hours every week searching for papers.
 That’s a lot of wasted hours.